Early Deadline: March 1st, 2017 – $50/entry

 Script Pipeline’s criteria is based primarily on the overall quality of the script, including storytelling ability and fundamental screenplay components (e.g. dialogue, plot, structure, and characterization).
 Concept marketability and originality are also taken into consideration.
 Best piece of advice we can give all writers is to submit material that highlights your unique voice–what separates you and your script from the pack.

 Although we’re strict on judging, all types of genres and styles are fair game.
-In the past, winning scripts have ranged from animated comedies, to experimental indies, to dramas, true stories, and everything in-between.
+In the past, winning scripts have ranged from animated comedies, to microbudget indies, to dramas, true stories, and everything in-between.
 We’re simply looking for stellar writing.

-WHAT ARE THE ANNOUNCEMENT DATES?
+WHAT ARE THE DEADLINE AND ANNOUNCEMENT DATES?

 CAN INTERNATIONAL WRITERS ENTER?